Skip to main content

 3️⃣ Focus on profitability

-Your project management systems should clearly show client profitability and the opportunity cost of resource allocation.
+Your project management systems should clearly show client profitability and margin analysis and the opportunity cost of resource allocation.

 4️⃣ Build robust financial forecasts

 Buyers love data-driven confidence.
-Reliable forecasting is a key value driver.
+Reliable budgeting and forecasting is a key value driver.

 5️⃣ Ensure all contracts are signed and up to date